History of Dallas: Territorial period (1500s–1838)

-The Caddo inhabited the Dallas area before it was settled by Europeans, along with the rest of Texas, as a part of the Spanish Viceroyalty of New Spain in the 16th century.
+The Caddo inhabited the Dallas area before it was settled by Europeans.
+All of Texas became part of the Spanish Viceroyalty of New Spain in the 16th century.
 The area was also claimed by the French, but in 1819 the Adams-Onís Treaty officially placed Dallas well within Spanish territory by making the Red River the northern boundary of New Spain.

 One European who probably visited the Dallas area was Athanase de Mezieres in 1778.
-De Mezieres, a Frenchman in the service of the King of Spain probably crossed the West Fork of the Trinity River near present-day Fort Worth, having followed the western edge of the Eastern Cross Timbers from the Tawakoni Village on the Brazos River near present Waco.
-He then proceeded north to the Red River.
+De Mezieres, a Frenchman in the service of the King of Spain probably crossed the West Fork of the Trinity River near present-day Fort Worth.
 He wrote:

-De Mezieres' biographer, Bolton, was convinced de Mezieres was describing the Eastern Cross Timbers and the route would have him crossing the West Fork of the Trinity River between the present Fort Worth and Arlington.
+Bolton argues that de Mezieres was describing the Eastern Cross Timbers and the route would have him crossing the West Fork of the Trinity River between the present Fort Worth and Arlington.

 Present-day Dallas remained under Spanish rule until 1821, when Mexico declared independence from Spain, and the area became part of the Mexican state of Coahuila y Tejas.
 The Republic of Texas broke off from Mexico in 1836 and remained an independent country for nearly 10 years.

 Settlement (1839–1855)

 John Neely Bryan, looking for a good trading post to serve Native Americans and settlers, first surveyed the Dallas area in 1839, perhaps drawn by the intersection of Caddo trails at one of the few natural fords for hundreds of miles along the wide Trinity floodplain.
 Bryan also knew that the planned Preston Trail was to run near the ford — the north–south route and the ford at Bryan's Bluff became more important when the United States annexed Texas in 1845.

 After Bryan surveyed the area, he returned home to Arkansas.
 While there, a treaty was signed removing all Native Americans from Northern Texas.
 When he returned in November 1841, half of his customers were gone.
 He decided that, rather than a trading post, he would create a permanent settlement, which he founded in November 1841.
 In 1844 J. P. Dumas surveyed and laid out a 0.5 sqmi section of blocks and streets near present downtown.
 The origin of the name is uncertain.
-The official historical marker states it was named after Vice President George M. Dallas of Philadelphia, Pennsylvania.
+The official historical marker states it was named after future Vice President George M. Dallas of Philadelphia, Pennsylvania (1845-1849).
 However, this is disputed.
 Other potential theories for the origin include his brother, Commodore Alexander James Dallas, as well as brothers Walter R. Dallas or James R. Dallas.